Key Performance Indicators

 To show this data, we’ll add the Traffic by Landing Page widget.
 After selecting a date range, we once again click the gear symbol to customize the widget.
 We can choose to filter with the segment dropdown to show only organic traffic, just as with the previous example.

 Here, we can flag specific landing pages based on performance to see how they may be contributing to lower engagement.
 For example, note that people are landing directly on the /faqs/ page in search and spending much less time on the site than people who arrive via other pages.
-In order to address this concern, your client should consider revising the FAQs page to include calls-to-action to browse products elsewhere in the site, taking into account that people land on this page both as their first contact with the brand, but also as returning visitors looking to answer a question.
+In order to address this concern, your client should consider revising the FAQs page to include calls-to-action in order to browse products elsewhere in the site.
+It should also be taken into account that people land on this page both as their first contact with the brand and as returning visitors looking to answer a question.
 To add observations like this for your client, include Notes Widgets throughout the report.
 This will allow you to comment on data being presented and offer suggestions for improvement.

 Top Search Queries